gohugoio/hugo/content/en/getting-started/installing.md

 Ideally, you should install it somewhere in your `PATH` for easy use. `/usr/local/bin` is the most probable location.

+### Docker

+We currently do not official Hugo images for Docker, but we do recommend these up to date distributions: https://hub.docker.com/r/klakegg/hugo/

 ### Homebrew (macOS)

 If you are on macOS and using [Homebrew][brew], you can install Hugo with the following one-liner: